+Brazil international Fred is gradually being reintroduced to Solskjaer’s United side after a period in the deep freezer.
 The former Shakhtar Donetsk player cost a huge £52m when joining the club in 2018, but has so far struggled to adapt to English football.

 United were said to have pipped rivals Manchester City to his signing last summer, though the midfielder has shown few signs that he is good enough for an elite Premier League side and his future at the club looks uncertain.

 Perhaps one of the biggest flops of recent times, United smashed the British transfer-record to sign the Argentina international from Real Madrid in 2014.

 Di Maria had just helped the Spanish giants to Champions League success and many predicted he would take the Premier League by storm, but after a bright start he faded quickly.

 A burglary at his home was believed to have left his family unsettled, and his on-field performances soon drastically dipped.
 After just one season he requested to leave the club, joining French champions Paris Saint-Germain after a single disappointing season in English football.

 Another huge, high-profile flop, United again beat off competition from Manchester City to secure the services of Chile forward Sanchez, signing the Arsenal star in a swap-deal for the under-performing Henrikh Mkhitaryan.